 - you have bipolar disorder and have ever experienced an episode of postpartum psychosis or any other mood episode following childbirth that required hospital or home treatment

-Taking part in our research will involve an interview in your own home during which we will ask if you would be willing to provide a small blood sample.
-If you are pregnant will also re contact you by telephone 3 months after childbirth to ask you about any symptoms you have experienced in relationship to pregnancy and childbirth.
+Taking part in our research will involve an interview and we may ask if you would be willing to provide a small blood sample.
+If you are pregnant we will also re-contact you by telephone 3 months after childbirth to ask you about any symptoms you have experienced in relationship to pregnancy and childbirth.

 We are very pleased be able to offer the exciting and innovative new mood monitoring system True Colours to BDRN members.
 True Colours is an easy-to-use online technology that enables individuals to monitor their mood in an active and ongoing way by sending email prompts asking individuals to answer simple questions about their mood.
 Answers are converted into a graph that can be printed off, and over time will show changes and/or patterns in mood that may be helpful.

 The system has been designed by our colleagues at the University of Oxford and it is hoped the system will help us learn more about how mood symptoms change over time in individuals with bipolar disorder and how they are affected by changes in routines such as sleep.

 True Colours is available to all BDRN participants and individuals with a diagnosis of bipolar disorder living in the UK.

 Please contact Dr Katherine Gordon-Smith for further information: email@example.com; 01905 54 2880.

 If you would like further information about our research please get in touch.

 Call: (+44) 01905 54 2880 (24 hr answer phone - if we do not answer please leave a message and we will reply very soon).